 “There is a sonar return and a very slight delay, but it’s less than a second—so minute that your mind can’t pick it up,” says John Soukup, a pro angler and co-owner of The Bass Tank, a one-stop electronics service, offering everything from installation of fishing electronics to training on how to use them.

 Soukup says there’s never been anything quite like the LiveScope.
 “I can’t explain the technology behind the system processor,” he says.
 “But in simple terms, the picture appears more like night vision.
 I can zoom in on a fish and see his gills flare.
 I’ve won bass tournaments by scanning suspended fish, chasing them, and casting in front of them.
 And after spending a little time with it, I knew it was going to transform crappie fishing.
-Now, just after the past two years, you will not find a single high-level crappie pro who does not have one on his boat.”
+Now, just after the past (three) years, you will not find a single high-level crappie pro who does not have one on his boat.”

 I watch as Sheppard orients his trolling motor, where his LiveScope transducer is mounted.
 Set to the Forward view, the cone is wherever the motor’s directional arrow is pointed.
 Once Sheppard finds a brush pile, he points the arrow at it, and that’s where we cast.
 Complicated as it may sound, it’s just like throwing at a stump you can see on the bank, except the stump is offshore, and out of sight—and you can see the fish hiding in it, and what your jig is doing for the duration of the cast, too.